aanctil26/distributed-ICarL/README.md

-# distributed-iCaRL
+# iCaRL-Updated-Distributed

-TThis code has been refined and enhanced from the initial implementation, which can be found at the following link: https://github.com/srebuffi/iCaRL
+This code has been refined and enhanced from the initial implementation, which can be found at the following link: https://github.com/srebuffi/iCaRL

 As the original implementation has become outdated, this repository presents a modernized version that utilizes TensorFlow 2.0 and incorporates multi-GPU training capabilities.